← /for/

 Is my accounting data safe?

 Yes.
 The files live on your computer, the workspace is git-backed, and Scratch is SOC 2 compliant.
-Because nothing writes back today, the AI can never alter your live QuickBooks company file.
+Nothing writes back without your approval, tax tables stay read-only, and every published record is reversible per record.

 See it on your own QuickBooks

-Pull your QuickBooks records into files and let your AI audit them, then read the proposals alongside the originals.
+Pull your QuickBooks records into files, let your AI audit them, and approve the first fixes yourself.

 Use AI to edit QuickBooks Online